8 minutes

 typedef struct __va_list_tag va_list[1];

-Due to C’s implicit array-to-pointer decay, va_list
+Due to C’s implicit array-to-pointer decay, va_list decays to the

-pointer type when used in function signatures, but
+struct __va_list_tag* pointer type when used in function signatures, but

 remains a single-element array (with the same size as the structure itself)